5 Helpful Tips for Buddy Reading + Anchor Chart FREEBIE!

 Start slowly and practice.

-You might want to practice for a week before having students partner read during guided reading.
+You might want to practice for a week before having students buddy read during guided reading.
 Walk around and guide, support, reinforce, etc. You will know when they are ready.

 Start with 5 minutes of partner reading and increase gradually up to 15 minutes as the year progresses (or longer for older students).
 As the year goes on, review your expectations with your readers regularly model as needed, and praise them for a job well done!